-It is also possible to use the Bfs at a lower level.
-This level uses two data structures, zones (defined by the structure CBZ) and control blocks (cb's, defined by the structure CB).
-The general idea is that a zone is set up with disk command blocks in it.
-A free block is obtained from the zone with BfsGetCb and sent to the disk with BfsDoDiskCommand.
-When it is sent to the disk, it is also put on the queue which BfsGetCb uses, but BfsGetCb waits until the disk is done with the command before returning it, and also checks for errors.
+This level makes used of a Command Block Zone (CBZ), part of whose structure is public and defined in Disks.d, and the rest of which is private to the implementation.
+The general idea is that a CBZ is set up with empty disk command blocks in it.
+A free block is obtained from the CBZ with GetDiskCb and sent to the disk with DoDiskCommand.
+When it is sent to the disk, it is also put on the queue which GetDiskCb uses, but GetDiskCb waits until the disk is done with the command before returning it, and also checks for errors.